 mini hotel Lobby

 What stands out at mini hotel Causeway Bay though is its spacious and stylish lobby.
-Decorated with all sorts of conversation pieces like contemporary art and antiques and divided into small clusters, the place evokes a bohemian feel, is welcoming and homey.
+Decorated with all sorts of conversation pieces like contemporary art and antiques, the place evokes a bohemian feel, and is welcoming and homey.